ydydsnyd/mono/packages/replicache/doc/docs/byob/remote-mutations.md

 1. Update the stored `version` and `lastMutationID` for the pushing client, so that `pull` can later report the last-processed mutationID.
 1. Store the new global version.

-At minimum, all of these changes **must** happen atomically in a serialized transaction for each mutation in a push.
+At minimum, all of these changes **must** happen atomically in a single transaction for each mutation in a push.
 However, putting multiple mutations together in a single wider transaction is also acceptable.

 ## Implement Push